Tehama County Court Records

 Methods for Looking Up a Case:

-- By mail — Send a written request to the clerk’s office specifying the defendant’s name, date of birth (if known), and the documents you want.
-Include a check payable to “Tehama County Superior Court” for the applicable fees and a self-addressed stamped envelope.
+- By mail — Send a written request to the clerk's office with the defendant's name, date of birth (if known), and the specific documents you need.
+Include a check payable to Tehama County Superior Court for the required fees and a self-addressed stamped envelope.

 Copy Fees: